edgeimpulse/expert-projects/audio-projects/synthetic-data-pipeline-keyword-spotting.md

 description: >-
   End-to-end synthetic data pipeline for the creation of a portable LED product equipped with keyword spotting capabilities.
-The project serves as a comprehensive guide for development of any KWS produc
+The project serves as a comprehensive guide for development of any KWS product
 ---

 # Developing a Voice-Activated Product with Edge Impulse's Synthetic Data Pipeline